seldomU/relationsinspector/Docs/wiki/OfflineDoc.md

 Adding a relation requires one more step: the user has to select a second entity.
 That is handled by the *InitRelation* API call. *CreateRelation* is where we finally connect the transform and make the API add an edge to the graph.

 Depending on your usecase, there could be constraints on how entities can be related.
 The scene hierarchy does not allow the child of a gameobject to also be it's parent, or gameobjects to be their own parents.
 You have to enforce all such constraints in *CreateRelation*.
-Without such restictions, RI will happily any of the following: objects being related to themselves, multiple relations between a pair of objects, cyclic relations, disjoint subgraphs, object without relations.
+Without such restictions, RI will happily allow any of the following: objects being related to themselves, multiple relations between a pair of objects, cyclic relations, disjoint subgraphs, object without relations.

-#### Adding a toolbar and GUI controls
+### Adding a toolbar and GUI controls
 The *OnGUI* backend method lets us draw GUI controls to the window, and expects us to return a Rect, describing the remaining space, which will be used for drawing the graph.

 As an example control, we'll add a searchbar.
 We'll update the node selection based on the search string.